-In addition to the FLFAC there will be a subcommittee further identified as the Florida Freight Executive Affiliates.
-The sub-committee members will serve as alternatives to the FLFAC in the event that they suspend participation, fail to meet annual attendance requirements, or depart their organization.
+In addition to the FLFAC there will be a contact list further identified as the Florida Freight Executive Affiliates.
+The list will be notified of all FLFAC committee meetings, and may be asked to replace members of the FLFAC in the event that they suspend participation, fail to meet annual attendance requirements, or depart their organization.
 Details for this process are outlined in Part (2) below.

-(1) FLFAC c. for an additional half cycle or one and a half (1.5) years

-FLFAC c-
+(1) FLFAC committee membership will take place on a three (3) year cycle.
+In order to always have an overlap of veteran and new members, the committee membership cycles will be staggered.
+Every one and a half (1.5) years, the half of the committee members who have been on the board for three (3) years (veteran members) will be replaced.
+To set up the staggered cycle of membership, we will do a special application process to allow current FLFAC committee members to reapply to remain on the committee for an additional half cycle or one and a half (1.5) years.

+FLFAC committee membership - three (3) year cycle

 Applications and Elect Chair and Vice-Chair - half cycle or every one and a half (1.5) years

-The FLFAC shall at its first meeting of the calendar yearhalf elect a Chair and Vice-Chair.
-The Chair and Vice-Chair shall take office upon election, and shall serve until the completion of next regular election which shall be held at the first meeting in the first quarter of the calendar yearhalf , or until a successor is thereafter elected, whichever event shall first occur.
+The FLFAC shall at its first meeting of the half cycle elect a Chair and Vice-Chair.
+The Chair and Vice-Chair shall take office upon election, and shall serve until the completion of next regular election which shall be held at the first meeting in the next half cycle, or until a successor is thereafter elected, whichever event shall first occur.
 The Chair and Vice-Chair must at all times during their term of office be members of the FLFAC.

-(2) If a vacancy occurs in for the FLFAC, the Governing Board, shall identify a member of the Florida Freight Executive Affiliates Committee to serve until the time set for the beginning of the FLFAC Governing Board meeting held in the third quarter of the calendar yearhalf, or until a successor is thereafter elected, whichever event shall first occur.
+(2) If a vacancy occurs in for the FLFAC, the Governing Board shall identify a contact from the Florida Freight Executive Affiliates list to serve as a replacement FLFAC committee member, if appropriate, until the next half cycle, or until a successor is thereafter elected, whichever event shall first occur.
+If no contact from the Florida Freight Executive Affiliates list fills the needed gap in representation to keep the FLFAC a cross-section of public and private sector freight stakeholders, then the Governing Board may request additional applications for a replacement FLFAC committee member.

+The procedure to replace members of the committee after three (3) years will involve application submissions.
+Applications will be made available on FreightMovesFlorida.com and interested parties will be able to submit applications to the Governing Board during a specified timeframe.
+Decisions on FLFAC committee member replacements will be made by the Governing Board.

+(3) In order to remain on the committee, members must attend at least half of the yearly meetings.
+Members are expected to be at every meeting, but due to scheduling conflicts, it is permissible to miss several meetings with notice to the board.
+If a member is consistently failing to attend meetings and misses more than half of the yearly meetings with no notice, he or she will be asked to step down, and a replacement will be found through the process identified in Section 2 (c) (2).

 Section 3.
 Meetings.

 Meetings of the Committee shall occur at the call of the Governing Board setting the date, time, and location of said meeting.
 Alternatively, a vote of a majority of the Committee may set a meeting time, date, and location for a meeting.
 A vote of the Committee shall take precedence over a determination to call a meeting by the Chair.
-In addition, upon petition of three (3) of the members of the Executive Committee, a special meeting may be called.
-In the event that the petition does not include the date, time or location of the meeting, the Chair, after consultation with the Administrative Director, may determine the time, date, or location of the meeting.